sonalitejura/portfolio-projects/tableau-project/README.md

 3. Analyse customer behavior to understand purchasing patterns and preferences.

 ## Project Highlights
-- **Data Preparation**: Employed advanced techniques such as table joins and calculated fields for comprehensive analysis.
+- **Data Preparation**: Employed advanced techniques such as table joins, calculated fields and data blending for comprehensive analysis.

 - **Dashboard Design**: Developed an interactive dashboard to deliver actionable insights on sales and profitability metrics.